amnahsiddiqa/ImMSigDb/README.md

 1. **Pathways/Networks:**

-   **Components:** Features, interactions (Since, initially these include interaction data, so we will model the interactions comprehensively as well)
+   **Components:** Features, interactions (Since, initially these include interaction data, so we will model the interactions comprehensively as well e.g. pathways models)
 2. **Features Sets:**

    **Components:** Features (Derived from experiments or marker-type data resources that do not contain interaction information)